KeburFantahun/KeburFantahun/README.md

 ### Hi there 👋

+My name is Kebur Fantahun.
+I’m a graduate student with a strong interest in Machine Learning, finishing up my Master's in Data Science at Southern Methodist University.
+I have experience in physics data analysis, client relations, and leveraging my history with math to better utilize and understand machine learning algorithms.
+I have made contributions to publications in both physics and data science.
+I am exceedingly excited to tackle problems and discover solutions.
+I work well either independently or in a team and I look forward to new projects.

 <!--

 **KeburFantahun/KeburFantahun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.